egel/dotfiles/README.md

 > If need help run: `~/.dotfiles/bin/dotfiles --help`

+> If you want to agree to all defaults add `-y` flag at the end of install.

     A) With github account
     $ git clone --recursive git@github.com:egel/dotfiles.git ~/.dotfiles
     $ ~/.dotfiles/bin/dotfiles install